RuneSkovrupHansen/programming_patterns/README.md

 Single command class with methods to initialize specific commands.
 The specific commands can specify their info as private members of the command class.

+## Iterator

+Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

+From Rust it is also know that an iterator removes the boilerplate of loops and indexing and that it can be done at zero cost.

+Collections are groups of elements.
+Different structures.
+Very common.

+The iterator pattern extracts the traversal behavior of a collection into a separate object called an *iterator*.

+Tree Collection

+* Depth-first iterator
+* Breadth-first iterator

+Common for iterators to have one primary method for fetching elements of the collection.
+Client can keep running until method does not return anything.

+One common interface for all iterators.

+Components:

+* Iterator interface
+  * getNext()
+  * hasMore(): bool

+* InterableCollection interface
+  * createIterator(): Iterator

+Concrete implementations would be required.

+Useful to hide a complex data structure from clients and provide an easy way to go through elements.

+Can significantly reduce the boilerplate of traversal code in business logic.

+The iterator is coupled with a specific instance of a collection, usually created by calling a function like `.iter()` on the collection.

+## Mediator

+Mediator / Intermediary / Controller

+Pattern restricts direction communication between objects and forces communication through mediator object.

+Mediator is defined as an interface with a method to notify on an action.
+The interface is used to enable callbacks when an action takes place.

+The class implementing the mediator implements the a method like `onClick(id)` and handles all logic in that method.
+Each component which must have a method like `setOnClickListener()` to set connect the component to the mediator class.

+In the example, an object specifically dedicated to handling the events is created, a mediator class.
+But in Android it can be defined on the main Activity / Container class.

+The Android `onClick` / `setOnClickListener` design is an implementation of this.

+Reflections:

+Could probably also be done with a callback passing a reference to a single callback method.
+But in the pattern it is instead af reference to a class which implements the mediator interface.

+Passing a reference to a class rather than a function.
+It could also be possible to pass individual references to functions for individual callbacks instead of having a single large function which would have to handle all of the switch logic of finding the component which initiated the callback.

+The pattern does make it clear where an event occurs, rather than having individual methods.

+The pattern can be more or less generalized.
+It could be a method call `onEvent()` or it could be `onLongPress()`.

+## Memento